zollerp/RTD-AWF/source/environment/enviroment.rst

 This Blueprint is comprised of multiple components including Windows Jumphost, Kali Linux, Docker Enviroment...just to name a few.
 This blueprint is under content revision in hopes to add additional capabilities for others to either consume existing solutions or to build new solutions that can be shared with the community.

-Contents:

-.. warning:: In this lab, there are cert + keys to download the packages from official NGINX repo.
-It is forbidden to share them with anyone.

 .. toctree::
    :maxdepth: 1
    :glob: